 Given the fast-paced, modern lifestyle, it’s easy to understand why people prefer videos over other formats.
 The daily grind often means people are forced to squeeze in entertainment in the middle of work or household tasks.
 Videos are great for multitasking since you can still absorb information even when you’re not fully paying attention.
 Besides the convenience, videos are better at relaying instructions than text and photos.
 Recipes and instructional DIY videos help users learn through a more immersive visual experience.
 Web design companies are also expanding their services to include video production to cater to more clients.

 It has already been established that there’s a high demand for video as a content format.
-Given this, your law firm should absolutely consider hiring a team or outsourcing video production services to get your content marketing campaign started.
+Given this, your law firm should consider hiring a team or outsourcing video production services to start your content marketing campaign.

 Would video content marketing work for a law firm?

 It’s easy to assume that no one outside your industry would even be interested in watching videos about the law.
 Still, if you do a quick YouTube search, you’ll find many legal YouTube channels garnering millions of views and subscribers.
 There’s no question that there’s an audience for these kinds of content.
 The question is: how do you carry it out effectively?

 On top of making content for your YouTube and other social media pages, consider converting some of your website’s information into videos.
 To draw clients in, a law firm’s web design should incorporate creative elements like rotating banners and video reels.
 Videos speak more to clients than text does, so for sensitive topics and humanizing your law firm; video is definitely the way to go.